Kanto Kanagawa Beaches and bay views, industrial tourism, and the meeting of East and West

 When the cherry blossoms appear and festival season starts, the temples of Kamakura and the parks of Yokohama are the places to be.

 Hakone can be a bit cold, but onsen waters will warm bones and hearts, and the views of snow-capped Mt.
 Fuji and temples and shrines are what cameras were made to capture.
 Winter illuminations at many leisure spots add to the charm of the season.

+On 2018-09-25 the page read: When the cherry blossoms appear and the festival season starts, the temples of Kamakura and the parks of Yokohama are the places to be.

+Onsen waters will warm the body and hear, and views of snow-capped Mt.
+Fuji against clear blue skies are at their best.
+Winter illuminations at amusement parks in this area add to the charm of the season.